Demez/QuiverProjectCreator/README.md

 -t  --types [types]      Project types to generate
 ```

-This will loop through each options and set a macro to "1" to use in projects
+This will loop through each option and set a macro to "1" to use in projects

 Valid Project Types: